Notarial Services

 If coloured copies are required, please show the instructions from the receiving authority to the Consular staffs at your appointment.

 For electronic documents, sources must be checked prior to certifying.
+Select one of the options below.

-- Forward the source email (i.e. email sent by the issuing authority) to [email protected]
+- Forward the source email (i.e. email sent by the issuing authority) to [email protected] on the day of your appointment.

 - Ask the issuing authority to email your documents to [email protected]